Valve stem diameters and uses

 For most "old car" applications the valve stem hole in the wheel rims come in 3 sizes, which are nominally:

-- 8mm diameter, observed on some small and Voiturette cars (as well as motorcycles which often had the same tyre sizes).
+- 8mm diameter, observed on some small and Voiturette cars (as well as motorcycles which often used the same tyre dimensions).
 This 8mm size hole will have an inner tube with what is called either a "TR4" or "TR6" metal stem, both of these stems being virtually identical.
 At Blockley we use the TR6 stem because the patch that attaches to the tube has a larger surface area, and we like this.

 - 11.5 mm (0.453") diameter.
 The most common size we all know on our cars.
 This hole size is for use with rubber stem ("TR13") or the metal stem ("TR11") valved inner tubes.